Estimated reading time: 5 min 30

 Portfolio roadmaps for strategic planning

 Having a solid portfolio roadmap is key for successful project portfolio planning, as it offers much-needed visibility into project completion dates.
-Whenever too many projects reach completion at the same time, the organization’s resources might be overwhelmed and find themselves unable to absorb the impact.
+Whenever too many projects finish at the same time, the organization’s resources risk overwhelm and an inability to absorb the impact.
 With the help of a proper roadmap, decision makers are able to sequence projects so as to prevent such bottlenecks.

 Portfolio roadmaps for strategic management